 The logbook shall contain the “hardware configuration change and status” table, which reports for each singe element of the CI all the events relevant to integration, removal and replacement on the higher level.

-The logbook shall contain the summary list of the integration and test instructions, including for each entry, the action start date, action performed date and action close-out date shall also be reported.
+The logbook shall contain the summary list of the integration and test instructions, including for each entry, the action start date, action performed date and action close-out date.

 Example: shop traveller.